Global Market Comments

 You know those tires on heavy dump trucks?
 They now cost $200,000 each, and buyers face a three-year waiting list to buy one.

-Barrack Gold (ABX) didn’t try to mine gold at 15,000 feet in the Andes, where freezing water is a major problem, because they like the fresh air.
+Barrick Gold (GOLD), the world’s largest gold miner, didn’t try to mine gold at 15,000 feet in the Andes, where freezing water is a major problem, because they like the fresh air.

-What this means is that when the spot price of gold fell below the cost of production, miners will simply shout down their most marginal facilities, drying up supply.
+What this means is that when the spot price of gold fell below the cost of production, miners simply shut down their most marginal facilities, drying up supply.
 That has recently been happening on a large scale.

 No one is going to want to supply the sparkly stuff at a loss.
-That should prevent gold from falling dramatically.
+So, supply disappeared.

-I am constantly barraged with emails from gold bugs whom passionately argue that their beloved metal is trading at a tiny fraction of its true value and that the barbaric relic is really worth $5,000, $10,000, or even $50,000 an ounce (GLD).
+I am constantly barraged with emails from gold bugs who passionately argue that their beloved metal is trading at a tiny fraction of its true value, and that the barbaric relic is really worth $5,000, $10,000, or even $50,000 an ounce (GLD).

-They claim the move in the yellow metal we are seeing now is only the beginning of a 30-fold rise in prices similar to what we saw from 1972 to 1979 when it leaped from $32 to $950.
+They claim the move in the yellow metal we are seeing now is only the beginning of a 30-fold rise in prices, similar to what we saw from 1972 to 1979, when it leapt from $32 to $950.